Community Engaged Science

 • Fostering trust in research: community engagement provides opportunities to improve the consent process, identify ethical issues, and create processes for resolving ethical issues when they arise.
 This can foster trust and lay the foundation for future research-community collaborations.

 Including community scientists in the research process allows for a mutually beneficial relationship to be forged, supported, and sustained for decades to come.
+Here are helpful tips on how to engage community in your research.

 Our Community Scientists Workgroup meets quarterly, and researchers are welcome to present to the group on potential collaboration opportunities.
 When disseminating information about your research to the group, please keep in mind that it must be in lay terms.
 Any abbreviations or complex concepts must be clearly explained.